micropython/micropython/docs/library/esp32.rst

     - As detailed in the S2/S3 technical reference manuals, only RTC_GPIO0-3 can be utilised for I2C communications using the ULP.
     - ESP IDF V4.4 supports general GPIO operations and the ADC.
-    - I2C support is currently only avaiable in ESP IDF V5.1.
+    - I2C support is currently only available in ESP IDF V5.1.

 Example RISCV ULP code::